PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         - **Read file**: Specify the file path on the target device.
         - **Write file**: Upload a file from your local computer and specify the destination file path on the target device.

         The file path should be a text string.
 A typical file path is a slash-separated (/) list of directory names followed by a file name.
+For example - the default mount point on the firmware is set to `/fs` so the file path will be `/fs/filename`.
+Note that the filename size is limited to 256 characters.

     1. Under **Devices**, select the **Device IDs** or **Endpoint names** option buttons and enter the device ID or endpoint name of the IoT device on which the technician must perform the job.